 CBIE is currently managing the following international scholarships, programs, and projects.

-The International Scholarships Program (ISP) is funded by the Government of Canada through Global Affairs Canada.
-The ISP is comprised of 14 select scholarship programs for international students and researchers to come to Canada as well as for Canadian students, researchers, and professionals to study abroad.
+The Global Affairs Canada International Scholarships Program offers scholarships for international students and researchers to study in Canada and for Canadian students, researchers, and professionals to study abroad.

 Libyan-North American Scholarship Program